[NOTE: Given the ever-evolving situation with COVID-19, job seekers are advised to contact the host prior to the event to confirm event plans.]

 - Literacy Action is hosting its online Family Literacy class every Wednesday, from 4:00 PM to 6:00 PM.
 The class focuses on providing parents with skills that increase their verbal, reading and math literacy skills, and to assist them in promoting their children’s educational development.
 Click here to register.

 - The Urban League of Greater Atlanta’s Youth and Young Adult Services is hosting College Readiness Workshops every Wednesday, at 5:00 PM.
 These workshops are designed to prepare and expose middle and high school students to post-secondary institutions.
-The workshops also feature a guest speaker from the admissions departments of colleges/universities.
+Topics covered will include applying to college, programs of study, financial aid, and scholarship search, etc. Click here for a flyer.
 Click here to register.

 - The Georgia Justice Project (GJP) host First Fridays virtual sessions every Friday, from 10:00 AM to 11:30 AM.
 First Fridays helps individuals with a Georgia criminal history understand what they can do about it.
 Topics include reading your record, record restriction (expungement eligibility), Georgia’s new law for restricting convictions, applying for a pardon, and how to apply for GJP’s services.
 Click here for a flyer.
 Email intake@GJP.org or call 404-827-0027, ext.
 238, to reserve a spot.